Japanese Traditional Tattoos in Atlanta

 Large-Scale Principles

-Sleeves typically require 16–24 hours; leg sleeves and back pieces range from 25–36 hours, depending on complexity and color choice.
+Leg sleeves and back pieces average 25–36 hours, depending on complexity and color

 Japanese Tattoo FAQs

-How should I choose my Japanese tattoo theme or motif?
+How do I choose a Japanese tattoo theme or motif?

 How much does a Japanese tattoo cost at Lightwork Tattoo?

-Can I get Japanese tattoos on dark skin?
+Can I get a Japanese tattoo on dark or brown skin?

-What is the healing and session schedule like for a large-scale Japanese tattoo?
+What is the healing process for a large Japanese tattoo?

 Start Your Japanese Tattoo